 Here are three timeless principles that you can use to design better programs today.

 3 Simple Tips for Designing Better Programs

 Assess Don’t Guess

 Before you can begin working with a new client, you first have to conduct an assessment.

 The assessment is crucial because it looks at the body and its history.
 It gives you as a coach an understanding of your client’s current status.
-Once you understand the client’s current level of fitness, skill or whatever you may be training, you can set a realistic goal and a plan to reach this goal.
+Once you understand the client’s current level of fitness, skill, or whatever you may be training, you can set a realistic goal and plan how you will use resistance training to reach this goal.

 Example of physical adaptation:

 Beginner – 0 to 5 pushups in 2 weeks